cfl322py/ai-solution-scorecard/README.md

 The live tool is a rapid triage: it surfaces the factors that move a verdict the most and applies neutral defaults to the rest, so you get an answer fast.
 The full rubric behind the engine weighs:

-- **Feasibility:** problem definition and success metric, data availability and access, technical approach maturity.
+- **Feasibility:** problem definition and success metric, data availability and access, in technical approach.
 - **Evaluation:** whether an evaluation method exists, and whether there is a ground-truth or expert benchmark to measure against.
 - **Risk and failure modes:** hallucination and factual error, data leakage, workflow fit and adoption, scalability, vendor overclaim and lock-in, and the consequence if the system is wrong.
-- **Responsible-by-design:** privacy and GDPR handling, auditability and traceability, GxP and regulatory validation fit, human oversight matched to the stakes, and bias and subgroup fairness.
+- **Responsible-by-design:** data privacy and handling, auditability and traceability, GxP and regulatory validation fit, human oversight matched to the stakes, and bias checks along with subgroup fairness.

 ## Methodology and assumptions